Ignacy Posadzy: Early life

 Ignacy Posadzy was born on February 17, 1898, in Szadłowice, near Inowrocław, to Jakub and Katarzyna (née Pawlak) Posadzy.
 His parents came from a very religious background and raised their children according.
-Ignacy was their eighth child and was brought up in deep religious and patriotic traditions.
+Ignacy was their eighth child and was brought up in a strongly religious and patriotic family environment.

 In 1905, when at his primary school in Szadłowice, religion was taught in German instead of Polish, Ignacy started a strike, together with the other children.
 He participated in the strike with his sister Anna, who was two years his senior.
 After completing primary school, in 1908, he began attending gymnasium in Inowrocław.
 Ignacy successfully completed gymnasium despite the difficulties faced by Polish youth, who were required to have much greater knowledge of the German language and other subjects than what was required of German youth.
 In turn, only a few Poles completed gymnasium and the subsequent final examination.
 During the partitions of Poland, Polish families taught the Polish language, literature, history and culture secretly at home.